andri-sudarmawijaya/CiCopyFile/README.md

 ## Directory Structure for HMVC using Composer Installers Extender

-in ci-copy-file-12 directory under vendor
+under application/module directory will be
 ```
 controllers/
     Ci-copy-file-12.php